 The recipe that I am sharing with you today is actually Dahi Bhalla that is made with a combination of 2 different lentils: urad dal (split black gram without skin) and moong dal (split yellow lentils).
 Dahi Vada (the South version) is traditionally prepared with urad dal (split black gram without skin).

-How to make soft and airy Dahi Bhalla recipe?
+How to make soft and airy Dahi Bhallas?

 This recipe is prepared in 4 easy steps.

-- Fry the dumplings – I have used an ice cream scooper to scoop the Bhalla batter into the oil.
+3. Fry the dumplings – I have used an ice cream scooper to scoop the Bhalla batter into the oil.
 This way, I get the perfect shape every time.
-Make sure the oil is hot and just right before you drop in the dahi bhallas.
+Make sure the oil is hot and just right before you drop in the Dahi bhallas.

-- Assembling the Dahi Bhalla – This is where you can improvise.
+4. Assembling the Dahi Bhalla – This is where you can improvise.
 Dip the soaked Dahi Bhallas in yogurt and garnish to taste.
 I prefer my Dahi bhallas with loads of chutney and pomegranate.
-But feel free to adjust the amounts of chutneys to taste.
+But feel free to adjust the amount of chutneys according to your liking.

 How to make soft and fluffy Dahi Vada: Tips and Tricks!